-Taxpayers who take the standard mileage rate deduction on their tax return for the miles they log as part of their business will be able to use a figure of 62.5 cents per mile for the last six months of 2022, the IRS announced Thursday.
-That is up 4 cents from the rate effective for the first six months of the year.
+Taxpayers who take the standard mileage rate deduction on their tax return for the miles they log for business purposes will be able to use a figure of 65.5 cents per mile in 2023, the IRS announced this week.

-Only those who qualify for the standard mileage rate deduction can take it.
+Only those who qualify for any standard mileage rate deduction can take it.
 The IRS offers more information about how to qualify for the following uses at its website:

 Taking the standard mileage rate deduction is just one method of getting a tax break for qualifying expenses.
 Eligible taxpayers can choose instead to calculate the actual costs of using their vehicle and deduct that amount.